earthly/website/blog/_posts/2023-03-05-pymongo-advanced.md

 ● Defines a schema validator for the documents in the author collection.

-● Set the schema as the validator for the author collection with the `collMod` command
+● Set the schema as the validator for the author collection with the `collMod` command.

 When you run the code, it will create the`author` collection in the database [cluster](/blog/kube-bench).
 You can verify the creation in your MongoDB Atlas.